-It's no secret that many women struggle with body image issues.
-The build-up of cultural pressure, negative media, family influences and emotional stress can lead to an eating disorder, such as bulimia and anorexia, especially among younger women.
+It's no secret that many people struggle with body image issues.
+The build-up of cultural pressure, negative media, family influences and emotional stress can lead to an eating disorder, such as bulimia and anorexia, especially among teens and young adults.

 But eating disorders are not just a passing phase of youth.
 They are serious medical conditions that need treatment.